kevinblumenfeld/PSLicense/PSLicense/docs/Set-LACloudLicenseV2.md

 user02@contoso.com
 ```

 Demonstrates the use of a CSV, who would receive the changes made by the script.
-Ensure their is a header named, UserPrincipalName.
+Ensure there is a header named, UserPrincipalName.

 ### -------------------------- EXAMPLE 4 --------------------------
 ```